pingcap/docs/information-schema/information-schema-cluster-config.md

 # CLUSTER_CONFIG

 You can use the `CLUSTER_CONFIG` cluster configuration table to get the current configuration of all server components in the cluster.
-This simplifies the usage over earlier releases of TiDB, where obtaining similar information would require accessing the HTTP API end points of each instance.
+This simplifies the usage over earlier releases of TiDB, where obtaining similar information would require accessing the HTTP API endpoints of each instance.

+> **Note:**
+>
+> This table is only applicable to TiDB Self-Hosted and not available on [TiDB Cloud](https://docs.pingcap.com/tidbcloud/).

 {{< copyable "sql" >}}